-Step 2 Choose EVC from the Policy Type drop-down list.

-- Step 3 Enter a Policy Name for the EVC policy. - Step 4 Choose the Policy Owner for the EVC policy.
+- Step 2 Choose EVC from the Policy Type drop-down list.
+The Policy Editor window appears. - Step 3 Enter a Policy Name for the EVC policy. - Step 4 Choose the Policy Owner for the EVC policy.

 There are three types of EVC policy ownership: